Welcome to today's edition of the Rush 24-7 podcast.

 We caused the hurricane.

-Yeah, I mean, in the in the uh hurricanes already that have happened this year, there were um uh attempts made to blame the Bush administration for not taking global warming seriously, even though global warming, if global warming had an effect on hurricanes, it would be to reduce them.
+I mean, in the hurricanes already that happened this year, there were attempts made to blame the Bush administration for not taking global warming seriously, even though global warming, if global warming had an effect on hurricanes, it would be to reduce them.

-But it it it the experts have looked at this, even William Gray, the big forecaster from the University of Colorado is uh even working on a piece now to try to debunk this.
+Even William Gray, the big forecaster from the University of Colorado, is even working on a piece now to try to debunk this.

-Uh but it's it's it's just that uh uh a myth, but you're still gonna have people try to say that the severity of this storm uh it needn't have been what it was uh because of the efforts that we have made in climate change here, the problems we've caused.
+But you're still going to have people try to say that the severity of this storm needn't have been what it was because of the efforts that we have made in climate change here, the problems we've caused.

-Look how wild look how hot the water temperature was down there in the Gulf of Mexico.
+Look how hot the water temperature was down there in the Gulf of Mexico.

 It's hotter than it's ever been out there.